touhidalam69/UniversalRadio/README.md

 About this Project
 ------------------
 This is an Open source Universal Radio Project.
-Initially we added 30 Radio channel of three countries.
-Its is our goal to add all available radio channels all over the world.
+Initially we added thirty Radio channel of three countries.
+It's our goal to add all available radio channels all over the world.
 As it's a Open source Desktop application, anyone can add their favourite channels over here.

 Installation Steps